 Savanilla Phaeton – This was the name given a variety of Phaetons used in Bangkok, Siam.

 Sedan Cab – A type of Cab invented and patented by Chauncey Thomas of Boston, Massachusetts.
 It was so named because it resembled the outlines of the Sedan Chair.
-Sedan Chairs were first introduced in England in 1635 and soon became popular in London.
+These chairs were first introduced in England in 1635 and soon became popular in London.
 The intention was to “interfere with the too-frequent use of coaches, to the hindrance of the carts and carriage employed in the necessary provision of the city and suburbs of London.”